Kelsey Daugherty

-Kelsey Renee Daugherty (born December 31, 1996) is an American professional soccer player who plays as a goalkeeper for Brooklyn FC of the USL Super League.
+Kelsey Renee Daugherty (born December 31, 1996) is an American professional soccer player who plays as a goalkeeper.

 Early life

 Daugherty started playing in her hometown of Kennesaw, Georgia.
 She was part of Harrison High School's state championship-winning team in 2014.

 College career

 As a Blazer, Daugherty racked up dozens of honors and awards, capping her career by being named Conference USA Goalkeeper of the Year.
 Additionally her senior year, she was named First Team All-Conference, United Soccer Coaches All-South Region First Team and Conference USA All-Academic First Team.
 She was named Conference USA Goalkeeper of the Week two times.

 In her junior season, Daugherty was an All-Conference USA First Team and All-Academic First Team selection while being named Conference USA Goalkeeper of the Week four times.
 She also was named to the United Soccer Coaches All-South Region Team and a member of the United Soccer Coaches NCAA Division I Women's Scholar All-South Region Team and United Soccer Coaches NCAA Division I Women's Scholar All-America Third Team.